 Wheat, barley, and rye are the three grains noted to contain gluten.
 There is an extensive list of grains and products the Celiac Disease Foundation site.
-Ten years after diagnosis I continue to find gluten in unexpected places.
+More than ten years after diagnosis I continue to find gluten in unexpected places.
 Below is a starter list to give you insight into some unlikely foods that contain gluten.

-Alcoholic Beverages: More alcohols are distilled from grains than not.
+Alcoholic Beverages: Most alcohols are distilled from grains.
 A few gluten free options are wine, unflavored rum, some tequilas (where the only ingredient is agave), and some potato vodkas.
 I find the workers at my local liquor store are very helpful when I ask about gluten free options.

 Barley Malt or Malt: Anything containing either of these ingredients will not be gluten free.

-Blue Cheese: Cheese is naturally gluten free but the blue mold strains in blue cheese are commonly started by coating cheese with flour.
+Blue Cheese: Cheese is naturally gluten free but the blue mold strains in blue cheese are commonly started with flour.
 So Gorgonzola and blue cheese are to be avoided unless you have specific knowledge that the particular brand is gluten free.

 Beer: Unless it is a special gluten free beer, then the beer contains gluten, a lot of gluten.

 Bottled Salad Dressing: The ingredient list on a bottle of dressing can be long and undecipherable, so it is best to look for one labeled gluten free.
 Tip: try making your own fresh and delicious vinaigrette.

 Chocolate: Gluten seems to make its way into chocolate products frequently during processing; gluten is not naturally in chocolate.
-Checking the website of your favorite brand, and/or sending them an email if there is no “Allergens” page listing which of their products are safe is the most expedient way to find which brands/products are gluten free.
+Checking the website of your favorite brand, and/or sending them an email if there is no “Allergens” page listing if their product is gluten free are the most expedient ways to find which brands/products are gluten free.
 Some chocolate chip makers are now listing gluten free on their packages, but most require a little research.